patmeh1/SqlNLP_AgentFramework_demo/DEMO_GUIDE.md

 ```

 **Key Components:**
-- **Azure SQL Database**: Northwind sample (customers, orders, products)
+- **Azure SQL Database**: MedData medical ontology (LOINC codes, SNOMED CT, medical data)
 - **Azure AI Foundry**: GPT-4o deployment
-- **SQL Agent**: Intelligence layer with schema awareness
+- **MedData Agent**: Intelligence layer with medical schema awareness
 - **Web Interface**: User-friendly chat UI

 **Talking Points:**
 > "The architecture is straightforward but powerful.
-When a user asks a question, our agent uses GPT-4o which has been provided with the complete database schema.
-It generates optimized SQL, executes it safely, and returns both the data and a natural language explanation."
+When a user asks a medical question, our MedData agent uses GPT-4o which has been provided with the complete medical database schema.
+It generates optimized SQL, executes it safely, and returns both the data and a natural language explanation of medical codes and terminology."

 ### 3. Live Demo - Basic Queries (5 minutes)